tubular/sparkly/docs/source/reader_and_writer.rst

     spark = MySession()

-    # To read JSON messages from Kafka into dataframe.
+    # To read JSON messaged from Kafka into a dataframe:

     #   1. Define a schema of the messages you read.
     df_schema = StructType([